 It is important to note that if you were paying alimony according to a divorce or separation agreement entered into before January 1, 2019, you can no longer deduct alimony payments if you modified the terms of your spousal support order after January 1, 2019.

-Consult Louis P. Winner for Quality Legal Services
+Consult Winner Law Group, LLC for Quality Legal Services

 If you need quality legal advice about issues involving alimony or spousal support, it is highly recommended that you consult an experienced attorney for legal advice.
-Attorney Louis P. Winner has the training and years of practice to advise you on various family law issues, including the tax consequences of alimony payments.
+Attorney Winner Law Group, LLC has the training and years of practice to advise you on various family law issues, including the tax consequences of alimony payments.

-To schedule an appointment with Louis P. Winner, call the office at (502) 812-1889 or contact him online today.
+To schedule an appointment with Winner Law Group, LLC, call the office at (502) 812-1889 or contact him online today.